 - SEC Form DEFA14A [Upcoming Shareholder Vote]: SEC Form's PRE 14A and DEF 14A relate to matters requiring a shareholder vote.
 The first of the two forms is known as a "Preliminary Proxy Statement" whereas the latter is known as a "Definitive Proxy Statement."
 These forms are used to announce annual shareholder meetings where shareholders will vote on items like issuance of stock, reverse splits, changes of the company's articles of incorporation, shareholders proposals, election of directors, and other matters.
 While a trader or investor might first overlook this form if uninterested in voting, the DEF 14A may provide important indicators of the company's current finances and outlook much like that of an 8-K or 10-K. These forms also demonstrate what officers own what proportion of the company's stock and provide good indicators of a company's thinking on issuing or purchasing stock.
 If you are familiar with investing in microcap securities trading below $1.00 the DEF 14A will give you the exact date that the company is expected to regain compliance by.
 They also indicate if the company leadership is planing to request authority from the shareholders to conduct a reverse split.
 You can see the most recent DEF 14A's filings HERE.

 - SEC Form 4 [Insider Trading]: The SEC Form 4 is otherwise known as a "Statement of Changes in Beneficial Ownership."
 Or in plain English, it is a mandatory disclosure that company insiders must file within 48 hours (business days) of purchasing or selling stock in their own company.
 While insiders are still forbidden to trade information not available to the public, there have been enough study's to demonstrate that in most cases insiders outperform those out of the know.
+Remember there is a difference between insiders acquiring securities as a benefit as opposed to purchasing securities.
+The code you're looking for here is (P).
 You can find the most recent SEC Form 4 filings HERE.

 - SEC Form 144 [Large Insider Selling]: The SEC Form 144 is otherwise known as a "Notice of Proposed Sell of Securities."
 According to SEC Rule 144 an executive officer, director, or affiliate is required to file this form to the SEC when placing an order to sell that company's stock during any three-month period in which the sale exceeds 5,000 shares or units OR has an aggregate sales price greater than $50,000.
 Rule 144 regulates transactions of restricted, unregistered, and control securities.
 Generally these securities are bought in private unregistered sales or constitute a controlling stake in an issuing company.
 The SEC prohibits the resale of restricted, unregistered, and control securities, unless they are registered with the SEC prior to their sale, or they are exempt from the registration requirements when five specific conditions are met.
 You can find the most recent SEC Form 144 filings HERE.